 - implementation activities related to the delivery of the VCE Vocational Major and Victorian Pathways Certificate (e.g., supporting collaboration between schools or upskilling staff on the certificates)

-- coordination of Vocational Education and Training Delivered to Secondary Students (VDSS), including in partnership with other schools via VET clusters, and engagement in Place-based Planning
+- coordination of Vocational Education and Training Delivered to School Students (VDSS), including in partnership with other schools via VET clusters, and engagement in Place-based Planning

 - engagement with VET providers, including enrolments, contracting, and managing auspicing arrangements, or administrative activities associated with running a School-Based RTO